 You can show or hide it at any time by toggling the arrow at the top right of the panel.

 Feature Layers - this includes your saved Projects and all its layers: KML layers, pinned locations, oblique photos, shapes.

 Data layers - includes Boundaries and AI Layers (if you have an AI subscription).

-The Feature Layer provides more information about an element or function.
+The Inspector Panel provides more information about an element or function.

 A Feature Layer element

 For example, select a location you've marked and you see location details.

 From this panel you can also: